AustinTSchaffer/PyPI-Dependency-Graph/Readme.md

   - Average number of dependencies per version.
   - Average number of storage bytes required per package?
 Might not need the answer to the previous bullets for calculating this metric.
   - Multiply this value by the number of packages on PyPI.
+- Package names on PyPI are case-insensitive.
+Currently the database is case-sensitive.
+Currently have about 47 packages which are duplicates.